Optimistic Curiosity Exploration and Conservative Exploitation with Linear Reward Shaping: Experiments

-We start our experiments by demonstrating the effectiveness of reward shifting in offline RL benchmarks.
+\paragraph{Experiment Setup} We start our experiments by demonstrating the effectiveness of reward shifting in offline RL benchmarks.
 As discussed in Section~\ref{sec:offline}, a positive reward shift is equivalent to pessimistic initialization that benefits conservative exploitation.
 In general, our proposed method can be plugged in to any off-the-shelf offline RL algorithm, we choose to verify the effectiveness and generality of such a conservative $Q$-value estimation based on BCQ~\citep{fujimoto2018off} and CQL~\citep{bharadhwaj2020conservative}, i.e., both distribution-matching approach and conservative value estimation approaches in offline RL.
 To verify our insight, we experiment with both positive reward shift (\textbf{Pos.}) and negative reward shift (\textbf{Neg.}), added on either BCQ or CQL.

-Figure~\ref{fig:results_offline} shows our experiment results.
+\paragraph{Results} Figure~\ref{fig:results_offline} shows our experiment results.
 We experiment with both the dataset generated in \citep{fujimoto2018off} (Hopper Imitate) and the dataset used in \citep{fu2020d4rl} (others), and find in our experiments that learning with the CQL dataset is much more stable.
 The first two panels show results with BCQ as the backbone algorithm.
 We observe a clear performance drop during the training of BCQ as the policy overfits the batched dataset.
 Differently, positive reward shift can alleviate such a problem and outperform BCQ in terms of both best-achieved performance and performance after convergence.
 The following three panels in Figure~\ref{fig:results_offline} use CQL as the backbone.
-In all experiments, shifting the reward with a positive constant improves learning performance, while a negative reward shift impedes to efficient learning --- as expected.
 Implementation details and more results can be found in Appendix~\ref{appdx:offline_detail}.

+\paragraph{\textbf{Take-Away Message}} In all experiments, shifting the reward with a positive constant improves learning performance, while a negative reward shift impedes to efficient learning --- as expected.